VladimirP944/CodeCoolShop/README.md

 ## Project Description

 Everyone loves to buy and sell stuff, but we need a shop for that!
-In this project, the goal is to build one of the [most common type of websites on the web]: an online eCommerce web-application, where users can browse products, add them into a shopping cart, then check out and make payments.
+In this project, the goal is to build one of the most common type of websites on the web an online eCommerce web-application, where users can browse products, add them into a shopping cart, then check out and make payments.

 ## What are you going to learn?